packtpavanr/.NET-Core-2.0-By-Example/MovieBooking/Readme.md

 # Movie Booking App

 This file provides a high level explanation of concepts used in Movie Booking App.
 Before diving into the working of the app, I would like to call out that the intention of Movie Booking App is to make the reader familiar with Entity Framework Core and Razor pages.
 We have already seen and worked with Entity Framework core in the sample application, where we did CRUD operations using Entity Framework Core.
-We touched upon Razor pages in Chapter # 6 of the book, but did not see it in detail, so we will first undertsand what are Razor pages and then move on to the movie booking app development.
+We touched upon Razor pages in earlier chapter of the book, but did not see it in detail, so we will discuss Razor page.
+Post this the code of movie booking app would be easily understandable.

 ## Razor Pages